 Higher price point.
 Minor complaints of unraveling at the stitching and worries about how long product will last.

 We purchase every product we review with our own funds — we never accept anything from product manufacturers.

 If you practice yoga, you can attest to its many mental and physical benefits.
 Yoga gives you the opportunity to relax and center yourself, whether you practice in your home or attend classes at a studio.
-It also increases flexibility, boosts circulation, and has been reported to decrease cortisol levels.
-Speaking of flexibility, if you’re ready to take your yoga practice to the next level, it’s time to reach for a yoga strap.
+It also increases flexibility and. boosts circulation.
+If you’re ready to take your yoga practice and your flexibility to the next level, it’s time to reach for a yoga strap.

-Yoga straps are long fabric straps that can be used to assist your practice.
-Straps are ideal for progressing into more difficult poses, or they can work to extend your reach if you’re not as flexible as you’d like.
+These long fabric straps can assist your practice.
+Yoga straps are ideal for progressing into more difficult poses, or they can work to extend your reach if you’re not as flexible as you’d like.
 Yogis often wrap straps around their feet or legs and push or pull in opposite directions to stretch or master a pose.

 Yoga students often use yoga straps to work toward more advanced poses.
 They provide plenty of support to lean into a pose that’s hard to reach on your own.
 Yoga straps can help you achieve challenging, deeper poses while incrementally increasing flexibility.
 Given the intensity of some stretches, there are yoga straps that are equipped with easy-release features that help you exit a pose quickly if it becomes too difficult or strenuous.